andreamanera/RTassignment1/README.md

 ### Grab() ###

-the `Grab()` function contains the routine to grab the token, after this the robot turns, drive for a short distance, leave the token and then it comes back to its original position.
+The `Grab()` function contains the routine to grab the token, after this the robot turns, drive for a short distance, leave the token and then it comes back to its original position.

 * Arguments